How to remove a virus or any other malware from your Mac: Header image

 If you’re convinced that you do indeed have malware on your Mac, you definitely need to start going on the Mac malware removal offensive.
 The longer the malware is on your machine, the more damage it’s going to cause you.
 It needs to be dealt with on day one.

-Open CleanMyMac and go into the settings
+Open Moonlock and go to the Malware Scanner tab

 Review the monitoring results and remove everything